mau-network/mau/README.md

 ## Peer-to-Peer Stack

-Using a reduced Kademlia routing protocol over TCP/HTTP allows peers to find other peers using their public key fingerprint and authenticate all requests using mutual-TLS allows passing any needed information in the certificate such as IP addresses, DNS names. effectively reusing what the websites already have.
+* Using a reduced Kademlia routing protocol over TCP/HTTP
+* This allows peers to find other peers using their public key fingerprint
+* It also allows to authenticate all requests using mutual-TLS and passing any needed information in the certificate such as IP addresses, DNS names. effectively reusing what the websites already have.

 * **Transport protocol**: HTTP2/TCP
 * **Discovery/Routing**: mDNS, Kademlia routing protocol, DNS (for existing websites interoperability)